0xhunterkiller/berry/DEVLOG.md

 - Wrote code for marshalling user, role and resource data models.
 - BerryCTL development is happening side by side, where I have finished writing a cobra cli, with create, delete, get and apply commands.
 There is also a `can` command that will help users find out who has access to what.
 It is also being written in golang.

+# June 6, 2025

+- Major break, I just got back at this.
+I have been super distracted due to some work and family stuff.
+-